 4 out of 10 (3 for the Short Walk, 2 for the Circular Walks).

-The walk starts with a rather nondescript 2 km along field edges and farm tracks, but the scenery improves with a stretch through Farningham Woods Nature Reserve, an ancient woodland containing a now rare native tree, the small-leaved lime.
+The Darent Valley between Otford and Eynsford is covered by several SWC walks and this one extends the range northwards.
+It starts with a rather nondescript 2 km along field edges and farm tracks, but the scenery improves with a stretch through Farningham Woods Nature Reserve, an ancient woodland containing a now rare native tree, the small-leaved lime.
 The reserve also includes some fields which are being restored to their original ‘unimproved’ condition in order to support orchids and other wild flowers.

 A little further on Lullingstone Roman Villa (01322-863467) has two well-preserved mosaic floors and some early wall paintings, dating back to AD 75.
-The site is managed by English Heritage and is open daily (weekends only in winter) to 6pm in summer, 5pm in October and 4pm in winter; admission (2017) is £7.60.
+The site is managed by English Heritage and is open daily (weekends only in winter) to 6pm in summer, 5pm in October and 4pm in winter; admission (2022) is £10.
 There are several more possible refreshment places in Eynsford before the short climb through the village to its station.

 There is an hourly service from Victoria to Farningham Road station, taking 40 minutes.
 Eynsford is on a different line, with a half-hourly stopping service from Blackfriars.
 In practice a return to Farningham Road would almost certainly be accepted from Eynsford on the way back.